 We want to get most of our amino acids from a healthy, balanced diet.
 Because they can’t be stored, we have to eat protein regularly.

 On top of this consistent intake of protein, free-form amino acid supplements (alongside any supplement that science proves works) can be used at specific times to give the desired effect.
 As such, EAAs can be a very powerful intra-workout tool.

 In certain cases, these needs must be supported even more e.g vegans, elite athletics, dietary restrictions, where extra amino acids must be consumed.

 Supplements are not a replacement for good nutrition and diet.
 They are meant to support a particular goal.
 There is no magic bullet.
 You will see more results by improving your diet in the first instance, before choosing a supplement.

-Amino acids are not needed by everyone.
-However, they can be an effective tool for optimising specific goals for certain individuals when used properly.
+EAA supplements are not needed by everyone.
+However, they can be an effective tool for optimising specific fitness goals for certain individuals when used properly.